 Introduction to Classical Grammar

-Designed for students with standard English grammar skills and no prior experience of Greek and Latin, this course introduces language learning with a focus on grammatical terminology, concepts and exercises.
+Designed for students with standard English grammar skills and no prior experience of Greek and Latin; this course introduces language learning with a focus on grammatical terminology, concepts and exercises.
 The course presents basic Greek and Latin grammar explained alongside the equivalent in English grammar.
 At the conclusion of the course, students will have refined their English grammar skills and received a basic introduction to the two Classical languages.

-1. acquire the fundamentals of traditional English grammar.
+1. Acquire the fundamentals of traditional English grammar.

-2. acquire a familiarity with the grammar of Greek and Latin, where meaning is derived from stem modification rather than word order.
+2. Acquire a familiarity with the grammar of Greek and Latin, where meaning is derived from stem modification rather than word order.

-3. acquire a solid grounding in principal language and grammatical skills.
+3. Acquire a solid grounding in principal language and grammatical skills.

-4. strengthen an understanding of grammatical structures for modern European languages (such as French or German).
+4. Strengthen an understanding of grammatical structures for modern European languages (such as French or German).

 The first few weeks of the course will introduce students to basic grammar in conjunction with information on the Ancient Greek alphabet as well as Greek and Latin pronunciation.

 This will be followed by key grammatical terminology, concepts and rules introduced on a weekly basis: each component will be explained using English language and then the corresponding information will be taught in the contexts of Greek and Latin.
 E.g.: nouns, verbs, adjectives, adverbs and pronouns and how these function in the inflected language systems of Greek and Latin.
 Such information will be reinforced and revised with weekly take-home exercises that involve students acquainting themselves with a limited, manageable vocabulary from the two languages.

 The last weeks of the course will involve more complex information such as simple constructions in Greek and Latin.
 Throughout this last segment, students will receive more instruction in the translation of basic Greek and Latin passages.

 Written Assignment: 8 take-home tasks